 All Players must register via the following form in order to be assessed.
 Football NSW will advise Players of their testing date and time as soon as the details become available, usually two to three days out from the assessment date requested.

 Please Note: To assist with the integrity of the assessment process, a $50 administration fee will be required to be paid prior to a player assessment being conducted.
-Post the assessment, if a player is classified as a “later developer”, the admin fee will be refunded.
+Post the assessment, if a player is classified as a “late developer”, the admin fee will be refunded.

 For all enquires please contact firstname.lastname@example.org